Hispanic and Latino athletes in American sports: History

 In the United States, baseball is America's undisputed pastime.
 As of recently, people worldwide have seen Latinos not only excel in Major League Baseball (MLB), but Latinos have been steadily taking it over.
 With larger numbers of Latino participants in the MLB and as the numbers continue to increase, just how did the Latino communities outside of the US begin to play and love this sport?

 First of all, one must understand a bit of history.
 Baseball began after the colonies in America decided to have independence from England.
 Yet many years after severing its ties with England the United States still played the English game of cricket.
 Many Americans saw this game as slow and tedious.
 So the thirst for a faster game was quenched when baseball was created.
 By the end of the Civil War, baseball had won over the hearts of almost every American thus becoming the nation's pastime.

 Shortly after its creation, Baseball became known to many other countries as well.
 For Latin America and the Caribbean, the love for baseball began when two students from Cuba, who enrolled in the United States educational system, returned home with a bat and a ball.
 Cuba then began to spread this sport throughout other Latino countries.
 Two Cuban brothers brought the game to the Dominican Republic.
 Cubans with the help of Venezuelans that migrated to the United States brought the game to Venezuela.
 As for Mexico and Puerto Rico, baseball was spread by both Cubans and people from the United States.
 For Mexico, it was a combination of Cubans who fled from the island during its struggles for independence, along with U.S. merchant marines and railroad workers.
 Puerto Rico was most probably introduced to baseball when the United States gained power over it.

 Baseball became one of the main ways for Latinos to fit into American culture.
 For many young Latino/as who come to the United States as immigrants, baseball is one way to connect with people of all ages and races.
 Baseball became a way for Latinos to express their identities without being alienated.

+This did not prevent racial segregation from influencing the sport.
+Teams, faced with a ban on African-American players, sought alternative avenues by recruiting talented Latino and Native American players.
+This strategic move not only diversified the player pool but also challenged the prevailing racial segregation in the sport.
+Intriguingly, some African-American players resorted to masquerading as Latinos to circumvent these racial barriers and gain entry into the game.
+These actions served as poignant examples of the determined efforts to break down the racial walls that had long divided baseball, ultimately contributing to the sport's eventual integration.